Vika1990Z/goalkeeper/README.md

 # Goalkeeper

-**Goalkeeper** - a service that helps you to correctly and safely store data on ventus cloud resources.
+**Goalkeeper** - a service that helps you to correctly and safely store data on Ventus cloud resources.

 ## What is the Goalkeeper and what is it for